markokajzer/discord-soundbot/README.md

 To use this bot you first have to create your own [Discord Application](https://discordapp.com/developers/applications/me).
 Click on `New Application`, enter a name for your app and press the `Create Application` button on the bottom right.
 Now press on the button `Create a Bot User` for your bot token.

 Now create a default.json file inside of the config folder according to the example.
-Enter the `Client/Application ID` and the `Token` into the which you can find inside your Discord application under `APP DETAILS` and `APP BOT USER` respectively.
+Enter the `Client/Application ID` and the `Token` into the config.
+You can find both inside your Discord application under `APP DETAILS` and `APP BOT USER` respectively.

 Install the bots dependencies with `npm install` as usual.
 Finally, run the bot with `node bot.js` or `npm start`.